rajkharvar/disperse/README.md

      ```
      Replace `<chain_id>` with the ID of the new chain, `<disperse_address>` with the address of the deployed Disperse contract, `<block_explorer_url>` with the URL of the block explorer for the chain, and `<chain_name>` with the name of the chain.

+### Contract Verification

 6. Verifying the contract with the relevant chain block explorer:

-   - Follow the instructions provided in the Hardhat documentation at https://hardhat.org/hardhat-runner/docs/guides/verifying to verify the deployed contract on the new network's block explorer.
+   - Follow the instructions provided in the [Hardhat verification guide](https://hardhat.org/hardhat-runner/docs/guides/verifying) to verify the deployed contract on the new network's block explorer.

+### Documentation Update

 7. Updating the README:
    - Edit the README file of the project.